mhaugrud/msumcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

             newpixel = image.Pixel(newred, newgreen, newblue)

-            newimg.setPixel(col, row, newpixel)
+            img.setPixel(col, row, newpixel)

-    newimg.draw(win)
+    img.draw(win)
+    print('finished negative')
     time.sleep(5) # wait 5 seconds
-    img.draw(win)
+    img.draw(win) # draw original image

+Run the program and notice that after the negative image is created and displayed, we cannot display the original image (line 25).

+.. admonition:: Modify the program ...

+   - On line 8, type ``newimg = image.EmptyImage(img.getWidth(), img.getHeight())``.

+   - On lines 20 and 22, change ``img`` to ``newimg``.

 Here we create a second image object: an empty image that will be "filled in" as we process the original pixel by pixel.
-Note that the width and height of the empty image is set to be the same as the width and height of the original.
+Note that the width and height of the empty image is set to be the same as the width and height of the original image.

 The second image becomes a modified version of the original image.
 By doing this we still have the original if we want to display it.